counterfactual/monorepo/02-state-machines.md

 In designing the framework we must try to achieve two sometimes contradictory goals.
 On the one hand, we wish to allow app developers to view application state as a structured data type, the same way the developer of a non-channelized dapp would interact with contract storage.
 On the other hand, the framework would like to treat application state as a blob of unstructured data.
 Current limitations around the Solidity type system sometimes put these in conflict; for instance, we enforce the limitation that the `AppState` struct must not be dynamically sized.

-Another consequence is that the return type of `resolve` is actually `bytes`.
-We expect that application developers simply end their `resolve` function with something like
+Another consequence is that the return type of `applyAction` is actually `bytes`.
+We expect that application developers simply end their `applyAction` function with something like

 `return abi.encode(nextState);`